Santa Rosa Safety Net Responds to the Wildfire Disaster

 — Jason Martinez (@10NewsJason) October 9, 2017

-The Vista Family Health Center (the residency program training site, and part of a network of clinics for low-income residents called Santa Rosa Community Health), badly damaged by fire, is now unusable.
+The Vista Family Health Center (the residency program training site, and part of a network of clinics for residents with low incomes called Santa Rosa Community Health), badly damaged by fire, is now unusable.
 On Monday morning, faculty, alumni, and residents set up a base at Sonoma West (formerly Palm Drive Hospital) to plan for a response to the disaster.
 From there, they worked out the logistics and communications needs to serve Santa Rosa residents displaced to shelters, and the more than 45,000 patients counting on the Santa Rosa Community Health Centers for care.

 Residents, health center clinicians, and staff immediately became an emergency response team, working with residents at local shelters to make sure people received medical services.
 Asthma was a common complaint because of the worsening air quality.
 Staff worked around the clock at the call center, ensuring patients could refill medications lost in the fire.
 The CEO of Santa Rosa Community Health, Naomi Fuchs, commented on social media: “So incredibly proud of all the Santa Rosa Community Health staff and Santa Rosa Family Medicine faculty and residents.
 They are working all day and night at the Elsie and Cook Shelters helping those in need.
 Providers and staff and IT rallied at Lombardi to triage calls and see patients.
 Love you all.”

-The Vista clinic is badly damaged and will not be functional for patient care for many months, displacing low-income patients as well as the doctors in training.
+The Vista clinic is badly damaged and will not be functional for patient care for many months, displacing patients with low incomes as well as the doctors in training.
 Sutter Santa Rosa Hospital remains closed because of smoke damage — but only temporarily — so the residency program still appears to have a sponsoring hospital.
 Scott assured the alumni that her team will remain in place, and thanked everyone in the medical community for all the support from afar.

 Several of the physician residents have confirmed that their homes were destroyed.
 And yet the patient needs don’t end, the fire continues to progress, and they continue to work to make sure patients do not fall through the cracks.